COMM 339 -- Persuasion

 C. meeting the needs of the receivers

-• Audiences seem to learn information regardless of source – sleeper effect (and have short memories as to who was the source)
+• Audiences seem to learn information regardless of source – e.g. the sleeper effect (since audience members often have short memories as to who was the sourceof information they have heard and how credible that source is.)

-• Mystification can yield higher credibility - use jargon, symbols
+• Mystification can yield higher credibility - e.g. the use jargon, complex language, abstract symbols, etc. (e.g. "If I don't understand him, he must be smart!")

-• Charisma (and identification/referent power) - traditionally it has been seen as valuable – Does it still exist?
+• Charisma (and identification/referent power), traditionally it has been seen as valuable – But does it still exist?